join our guide team!

 • History working with youth in other groups (camps, after school, or other youth support groups.

 Wild Grief evaluates candidates based on experiences, abilities, and suitability to the tasks of guiding and does not discriminate against candidates.
-We are committed to integrating diverse perspectives into our culture and we encourage our volunteers to bring their whole, authentic selves to guiding.
+We are committed to integrating unique and diverse perspectives into our culture and we encourage our volunteers to bring their whole, authentic selves to guiding.
 Wild Grief is actively recruiting persons from various ethnic and cultural backgrounds to enhance service to our diverse communities.

-The deadline to apply is March 1st, 2024
+The deadline to apply is February 22nd, 2026